Indianapolis Domestic Violence Attorney

 What Is Domestic Violence?

 NCADV defines domestic violence as “the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated against another.”
 The severity and frequency of domestic violence may vary widely.
 It may include threats, emotional abuse, and physical or sexual violence.
-Prolonged domestic violence can escalate into more serious issues such as stalking, invasion of property and potentially homicide.
+Prolonged domestic violence can escalate into more serious issues such as stalking, invasion of property and potential homicide.

 How Prevalent Is Domestic Violence in Indiana?